-Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!
+Thursday, September 12, 2024 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-Dong’s note: I first published this post on Mar 18, 2023, and updated it on July 11 to add up-to-date, relevant information.
+Dong’s note: I first published this post on March 18, 2023, and updated it on June 20, 2024, to add up-to-date, relevant information.

-Wi-Fi router replacement: My Synology RT2600ac Wi-Fi 5 router literally ran out of life -- at least partially -- after half a decade of working nonstop.
+Wi-Fi router replacement: My Synology RT2600ac Wi-Fi 5 router literally ran out of life—at least partially—after half a decade of working nonstop.

-But at the same time, I’ve also replaced many routers in the past few years — for my day job — all due to one or more of the following four reasons.
+So, despite having a garage half-full of practically-new hardware I used for the reviews, I’ll keep these old routers in their place for the foreseeable future, like a few more years.
+But at the same time, I’ve also replaced many routers in the past few years for one or more of the following five reasons.

 1. Broken hardware

-Wi-Fi router replacement: The Asus RT-AC86U and Netgear Nighthawk XR500 are two of many Wi-Fi 5 routers that still work well today and for years to come for many homes.
+Wi-Fi Router Replacement: The Asus RT-AC86U and Netgear Nighthawk XR500 are two of many Wi-Fi 5 routers that still work well today and for years to come for many homes.

 2. Security risk

+Security risk is probably the most important factor determining whether a router is worth keeping.
+But not all risks are equal.
 Specifically, there are two sides of a router where security applies differently: the local network (your home) and the Internet (the outside world.)

 Security on the local network (LAN) side